 Jean-Louis De Brouwer

-Jean-Louis De Brouwer is Director of the European Affairs Program at the Egmont Institute.
-He joined the Institute in October 2019, after retiring from the European Commission where, as a director, he was successively in charge of immigration, asylum, visas and border policies ( DG Justice and Home Affairs), the implementation of the EU2020 agenda and employment policies (DG Employment, Social Affairs and Inclusion) and humanitarian aid operations and policies (DG European Civil Protection and Humanitarian Aid Operations).
+Jean-Louis De Brouwer is Director of the European Affairs Programme at the Egmont Institute.
+He joined the Institute in October 2019, after retiring from the European Commission where, as a director, he was successively in charge of immigration, asylum, visas and border policies (DG Justice and Home Affairs), the implementation of the EU2020 agenda and employment policies (DG Employment, Social Affairs, and Inclusion) and humanitarian aid operations and policies (DG European Civil Protection and Humanitarian Aid Operations).

-He has Master Degrees in Law, Sociology and Public Administration/International Relations from the Catholic University of Louvain (UCL).
-Before joining the European Commission, he held different positions in the Belgian civil service (Ministry of Economic Affairs, Ministry of Home Affairs) and was Director General of the International Institute of Administrative Sciences.
-He has been teaching Public Law, Political Science and EU Politics at the Saint Louis University of Brussels (USL-B) and the Catholic University of Mons (FUCAM).
-He is nowadays a lecturer in International Relations Theories and on “An Area of Freedom, Security and Justice “ respectively at the UCL and the USL-B. He is also in charge of a course on Immigration and Humanitarian Policy at the College of Europe of the Parma University.
+He teaches Public Law, Political Science and EU Politics at the Saint Louis University of Brussels (USL-B) and the Catholic University of Mons (FUCAM).
+He is a lecturer in International Relations Theories and on "An Area of Freedom, Security and Justice" respectively at the UCL and the USL-B. He is also in charge of a course on Immigration and Humanitarian Policy at the College of Europe of the Parma University.

 - Droit d’asile et libre circulation: Deux principes européens inséparables Other publications